 Protect your organization from all threats - not just malware - even when computers and servers aren’t connected to the internet.
 Start your free trial and deploy CrowdStrike Falcon within minutes to start receiving full threat protection.

-We monitor all Endpoint Protection for Business (EPP) reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all EDR (Endpoint Detection and Response) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.